Mathnerd314/stroscot/docs/About.rst

 Executive summary
 =================

+..
-An executive summary is "half a slide using large print" and gets across how people should use the language.
-Stroscot has no users and is not yet usable so there is no executive summary.
+  An executive summary is "half a slide using large print" (128 x's) and gets across how people should use the language.

+Stroscot targets unoccupied programming enthusiasts.
+Feel free to improve the design WIP and maybe send a pull request.

 Motivation
 ==========